Make money on your own schedule is the slogan that has drawn many of us to become an Uber driver.

 Business expenses will take a big cut from your Uber Driving earnings.

 The first cut is Uber fees.
 Uber charges a fee of 25% on each ride.

-As an independent contractor, you are a business owner and responsible for all taxes, from federal taxes to state and local taxes.
+As an independent contractor, you are responsible for paying federal, state, and local taxes.

-The expenses that most Uber drivers fail to account for are wear and tear, gas price per mile, highway tolls, car detailing, car finance, and depreciation.
+Uber drivers must set aside money to pay for are wear and tear, gas price, highway tolls, car detailing, car finance, and depreciation.

-Once you have the total expenses, you need to subtract them from the earnings to determine your actual income.
+You need to subtract all expenses from the take-home amount to determine your actual income.

-Many Uber drivers reported break even or lose money after taking into account all business related expenses.
+Many Uber drivers reported losing money after taking into account all business-related expenses.

 Uber Driver Income

 To be blunt, you will not earn as much as Uber has advertised.
-Most Uber drivers have a full-time job and drive part-time.
+Most Uber drivers have full-time jobs and drive part-time.